vindar/tgx/docs/tools.md

 Useful options:

-- `--single-header`: write all generated data into the header.
-This is convenient for Arduino examples.
+- `--layout header`: write all generated data into one header.
+This is the default and is convenient for Arduino examples.
+- `--layout split`: write a `.h + .cpp` pair for larger C++ projects.
 - `--name SYMBOL`: name of the generated C++ mesh variable.
 - `--target-vertices N`: tune typical meshlet size.
 Lower values increase culling granularity; higher values reduce meshlet overhead.
 - `--max-normal-angle DEG`: controls how aggressively meshlets with different normal directions can be merged.
-- `--visibility-merge-samples N`: number of view directions used to build visibility masks.
+- `--visibility-samples N`: number of view directions used to build visibility masks.
-- `--visibility-merge-size N`: render size used by the visibility helper.
+- `--visibility-size N`: render size used by the visibility helper.
-- `--export-textures`: convert OBJ material textures into TGX texture headers.
-- `--texture-size W H`: resize exported textures.
+- `--texture-size WxH`: resize exported textures.
-- `--texture-require-pow2`: enforce power-of-two textures, useful with `SHADER_TEXTURE_WRAP_POW2`.
+- `--texture-layout header|split`: choose one header per texture or split `.h + .cpp` output.

 For most models, start with no tuning options.
 Change `--target-vertices` only after checking the generated statistics and the real framerate on the target board.